 Let me provide one more example of the radical expression of love.
 This one is involves a woman who I have heard speak personally.
 Her name is Jeanne Bishop.
 I will link to a Ted Talk below for her story.

 She is a former prosecuting attorney who worked out of the Cook County State’s Attorney Office.
 Her sister, who was pregnant, and her brother-in-law were murdered in their own home when they walked in on an intruder.

 It was a violent and senseless crime committed by a young high school student who entered the home with a glass cutter and sat, waiting for his victims to show up.
 He handcuffed Jeanne’s brother-in-law, and shot him point blank in the head while his wife, Nancy, watched, despite pleas to give him money to leave.
 Then he shot Nancy in the stomach and left her to bleed to death on the basement floor with her lifeless baby inside her.
 (See Jeanne Bishop recalls sister’s Winnetka murder 25 years later)

 “[T]he coroner’s report estimated Nancy lived for another 10-15 minutes.
 Nancy crawled to a metal shelf, and using her own blood, left a simple message.
 It was a heart, followed by the letter ‘U.’

 “Nancy then crawled over to Richard’s body, and died next to her husband.”

-The prosecutor, whose profession often results in a certain jaded mentality toward criminals, found herself in the dilemma of the Christian who is called to forgive even for enemies.
-Through some personal struggle, she was able to do that.
+The prosecutor, whose profession often results in a certain jaded mentality toward criminals, found herself in the dilemma of the Christian who is called to forgive even her enemies.
+Through some very difficult personal struggle, she was able to do that.
 Her story, the one I heard her tell, is about the way the process worked in her life.

 After some time and much difficulty, she was able to say that she forgave the young man in her heart, but she wanted to have nothing to do with him.
 Over time, she realized this was not enough, that Christ urges us to do more, that God was gently urging her to do more.